-Downtown Collingwood is about a 10 min drive from Blue Mountain.
+Downtown Collingwood is about a 10-minute drive from Blue Mountain.
 Before choosing your accommodation, decide what your accommodation priorities are and how much you want to spend.
 If you want the easiest access to the ski hills and pedestrian village, you can choose to stay at Blue Mountain Resort.
 If you don't mind driving to Blue Mountain, perhaps you'd prefer a hotel in the town of Collingwood, which will probably be less expensive.

-When you book a stay with Blue Mountain, whether online or by phone, your accommodation will be selected based upon your preferences from a pool of Intrawest properties, including the Blue Mountain Inn, slopeside condos, mountain homes and village suites.
+When you book a stay at Blue Mountain, whether online or by phone, your accommodation will be selected based upon your preferences from a pool of Intrawest properties, including the Blue Mountain Inn, slopeside condos, mountain homes and village suites.

 04 of 06

 Skiing in Collingwood

 Most of the people skiing in Collingwood are from Ontario.
 Despite being one of the largest and busiest ski resorts in Canada, the "mountain" in Blue Mountain is really more of a large hill, with a summit elevation of 1,482', vertical Drop of 720' and 251 skiable hectares.
 Nevertheless, Blue Mountain is busy not just because it's one of the only shows in town; major renovations, including upper hill expansion, four new chairlifts and a transformation at the mountain-base village in 1999 when Intrawest - a major alpine developer - purchased the property substantiate Blue Mountain as one of Canada's most popular ski destinations.Continue to 5 of 6 below.